-In light of the community quarantine imposed over various areas of the country and to ensure the safety and welfare of stockholders and everyone involved, this year's Annual Stockholders' Meeting will be conducted virtually, and will be broadcasted via livestreaming accessible to registered stockholders, the details of which can be found in (to be provided in the DIS).
+In light of the community quarantine imposed over various areas of the country and to ensure the safety and welfare of stockholders and everyone involved, this year's Annual Stockholders' Meeting will be conducted virtually, and will be broadcasted via livestreaming accessible to registered stockholders, the details of which can be found in bellecorp.com/ASM2021.
 The Company will record in video the proceedings and maintain a copy with the office of the Corporate Secretary.